otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 ## Clone a Repository

 Open up **Git Bash** or whatever alternative you see fit on your computer.
-Clone your formative assessments repository to a location on your computer using the command: `git clone <repository URL>`.
+Clone your repository to a location on your computer using the command: `git clone <repository URL>`.

 **Resource:**